OPEC, others working to achieve oil market stability - Barkindo - Vanguard News Nigeria

 By Udeme Akpan

-THE Organisation of Petroleum Exporting Countries, OPEC, has harped on the positive roles of Angola, as the Secretary General, OPEC, Dr. Mohammad Sanusi Barkindo, visits Luanda, Angola.
+Organisation of Petroleum Exporting Countries, OPEC, has harped on the positive roles of Angola, as the Secretary-General, OPEC, Dr. Mohammad Sanusi Barkindo, visits Luanda, Angola.

-In its recent lecture, – OPEC and its role in oil market stabilization – Dr. Barkindo stated: “I must confess to having a very personal affinity to this country which extends beyond the bonds of African fraternity.
+In its recent lecture, OPEC and its role in oil market stabilization , Dr. Barkindo stated: “I must confess to having a very personal affinity to this country which extends beyond the bonds of African fraternity.
 Angola’s membership of OPEC began on 1 January 2007, but of course, the negotiations that led to this milestone event took place throughout 2006, at a time when Nigeria held the Presidency of the OPEC Conference.
-During that year, I had the tremendous honour of serving as Acting Secretary General of the Organization.
+During that year, I had the tremendous honour of serving as Acting Secretary- General of the organisation.

-He said: “Furthermore, Angola’s membership after a 36 year hiatus on expanding the Organization, proved that reaching out and embracing new partners yields results.
+He said: “Furthermore, Angola’s membership after a 36-year hiatus on expanding the organisation, proved that reaching out and embracing new partners yields results.
 This spirit of collegiality among nations, willingness to try things differently, innovation and honouring one’s commitments has also been at the core of OPEC’s recent cooperation with its non-OPEC partners under the umbrella of the “Declaration of Cooperation.”

-“Therefore, history will conclude that Angola joining the OPEC family was a precursor to membership of our Organization increasing, a strengthening of the African voice in our decision-making structures and this new era of cooperation among oil producing countries through the ‘Declaration of Cooperation.’
-So, given this context you can understand my absolute joy at our being with you today.
+“Therefore, history will conclude that Angola joining the OPEC family was a precursor to membership of our organisation increasing, a strengthening of the African voice in our decision-making structures and this new era of cooperation among oil- producing countries through the ‘Declaration of Cooperation.’
+So, given this context, you can understand my absolute joy at our being with you today.

 “Undoubtedly, President Lourenço has achieved a series of notable successes, which have improved the industry’s efficiency and effectiveness.
 We commend the President’s decision to create a new Agency and separation of conflicting roles of policy, regulation, and commercial operation, in line with the best international practices.
 OPEC also welcomes Angola’s efforts to upgrade, and expand its refinery sector and we stand ready to provide whatever technical advice and expertise that we can, in this regard.